Frequently Asked Questions

 Does acupuncture hurt?

-Acupuncture is considered bu tong, or painless, in Chinese.
-Generally, the brief sensation upon insertion feels similar to a mosquito bite, and subsides very quickly.
+Generally, the brief sensation upon needle insertion feels similar to a mosquito bite, and subsides very quickly within a moment or two.
 Acupuncture is usually very relaxing, and many folks often fall asleep during treatment.
 Gua sha and cupping sometimes result in a mild achy feeling in the local area treated, and this feeling should subside after a day or so, followed by an improved condition.

 How do I prepare for treatments?

 Wear loose, comfortable clothing, avoid wearing heavy perfumes, and avoid having an overly empty or filled stomach..please be sure to eat something substantial within a few hours of treatment.
 If you need to use the restroom and/or change clothes, please arrive a little early so that you will be ready for your treatment at the scheduled time.